Gold Medal Diary

 Wickenheiser has proven to be an elite athlete time and time again.
 Sports Illustrated recently named her number 20 of the Top 25 Toughest Athletes in the World.
 She is also a two-time finalist for the Women’s Sports Foundation Team Athlete of The Year.
 In the 1998 Winter Olympics in Nagano, her performance impressed Team Canada General Manager Bobby Clarke so much, he invited her to participate in the Philadelphia Flyers rookie camp.
 She made hockey history in January 2003 when she became the first female hockey player to notch a point in a men’s professional game with the Kirkkonummen Salamat of the Finnish second division.
 Wickenheiser also played in Eskilstuna, Sweden with a men’s professional division-one hockey team for the 08-09 season.

 But it’s not just her lethal slap shot that is respected by her teammates, fans and peers.
 Wickenheiser’s passion for sport is paralleled by her drive to give back to the community in several ways, particularly to organizations with a commitment to children such as KidSport, Right To Play, Dreams Take Flight, Clean Air Champions, and Spread The Net.
 Wickenheiser has led numerous projects with the goal of raising the profile of women’s hockey around the world.
-As a leader on and off the ice, she works to provide mentoring opportunities for young athletes, including founding the Wickenheiser International Women’s Hockey Festival in Burnaby, BC.
+As a leadership speaker on and off the ice, she works to provide mentoring opportunities for young athletes, including founding the Wickenheiser International Women’s Hockey Festival in Burnaby, BC.
 She was recently appointed to the Order of Canada “for her achievements as an athlete and for her contributions to the growth of women’s hockey.”

 “Thanks again for helping us out last night.
 You rocked it.
 Feedback has been amazing as people in attendance were completely impressed by your stories and also commented about being inspired and motivated from hearing you speak.
 I even caught glimpses of a few tears in the room at certain points of your talk.
 We also received high praise for your approach-ability and people liked the picture op with you and the medals.
 Once again, thank you!”KPMG

-Wickenheiser explains what it was like to grow up playing with the boys and later playing men’s professional hockey overseas.
+Keynote speaker Hayley Wickenheiser explains what it was like to grow up playing with the boys and later playing men’s professional hockey overseas.